 Course information can be found here.
 This course is intended for bioengineers in a masters traject, interested in nuclear medicine applications.
 It explores the physics principles behind radioactivity and radiation, and the technologies necessary to detect these phenomena.
 Anyone interested in this course should contact firstname.lastname@example.org in advance for further information, including teaching schedule.
 The teaching language is English.

 Course material: will be supplied electronically after each lecture

 Top quark physics for first year PhD students

 This is a high-level course (aimed at first year PhD students in experimental particle physics) that I teach at the University of Oxford during Hillary Term.

 Current responsibilities at the VUB

-Member of the daily board (facultair bureau) of the faculty of Science
+Member of the executive board (facultair bureau) of the faculty of Science